-SBDP’s latest project This Land brings together two great sources of inspiration: Art and Nature.
-In This Land Oakland, SBDP calls us back to this incredible landscape of Oakland, from the developed and designed to its watery edges, enchanted redwoods and scenic hills.
+SBDP’s recent project This Land brought together two great sources of inspiration: Art and Nature.
+In This Land Oakland, SBDP called us back to this incredible landscape of Oakland, from the developed and designed to its watery edges, enchanted redwoods and scenic hills.

 — The Huffington Post